 Companies leveraging data management and analytics tools are far more likely to exceed business goals compared to companies that lack data-driven capabilities.
 But successful data initiatives are about more than technology adoption.
 Tectonic shifts driven by the global disruptions of 2020 are forcing even the most advanced organizations to take a closer look at employee adoption and attitudes toward their analytics initiatives.

 Today, companies struggle to scale their analytics capabilities across teams; they struggle to encourage employees to collaborate and even evangelize analytics adoption within each organization.
-But cultural transformation of this kind is essential—not only to accelerating analytics adoption, but increasing its efficacy and reducing risk as well.
+But a cultural transformation of this kind is essential—not only to accelerating analytics adoption but to increasing its efficacy and reducing risk as well.
 Cultural transformation can “accelerate the application of analytics, amplify its power, and steer companies away from risky outcomes,” as McKinsey describes.

 Ultimately, every employee needs to embrace an analytics-centered data culture.
 As Deloitte shares in their July 2020 report, “Every single investment in data and analytics relies on the ability to forge a Data Culture… If there is no Data Culture, there will definitely be no return from the investments.”

-Here we explore the pathways to making analytics not only more accessible and actionable, but relevant to daily workflows.
+Here we explore the pathways to making analytics not only more accessible and actionable but relevant to daily workflows.
 We will identify methods to make analytics more appealing to employees whose attitudes and approaches to work and collaboration have changed as well.

 Business leaders agree—2020 has featured a broad acceleration of strategic, technology, and operational changes companies have actually prioritized for years.
 But despite each case of success, facilitating the cultural transformations necessary to scale analytics remains a challenge.
 This is critical, as crises have shown us that collaboration is essential for organization-wide responses.